Sir Hyde Parker, 5th Baronet: American War of Independence

-In 1778 he became Rear-Admiral and went to North American waters as second-in-command.
-For some time before George Rodney's arrival he was in command on the Leeward Islands station, and conducted a skilful campaign against the French at Martinique.

-In 1781, having returned home and become Vice-Admiral, he fell in with a Dutch fleet of about his own strength, though far better equipped, near the Dogger Bank on 5 August 1781.
+In 1778 he was promoted to Rear-Admiral of the White and went to North American waters as second-in-command.
+For some time before Admiral of the White Sir George Rodney's arrival he was in command on the Leeward Islands station, and conducted a skilful campaign against the French at Martinique.
+On 26 September 1780 he was promoted again to Vice-Admiral of the Blue and on 5 August 1781 fell in with a Dutch fleet of about his own strength, though far better equipped, near the Dogger Bank.
 After a fiercely contested battle, in which neither combatant gained any advantage, both sides drew off.
 Parker considered that he had not been properly equipped for his task, and insisted on resigning his command.

-In 1782 he accepted the East Indies command, though he had just succeeded to the family baronetcy.
-On the outward voyage his flagship, was lost with all on board.
+In 1782 he accepted the command East Indies Station, though he had just succeeded to the family baronetcy.
+On the outward voyage his flagship, was lost with all hands in c.
+January 1783.
 He was succeeded by his eldest son Harry Parker, the sixth Baronet.
 Parker's second son was Admiral Sir Hyde Parker (1739–1807).